 B. HOW THE STATE WILL LEVERAGE OTHER PUBLIC AND PRIVATE FUNDS TO INCREASE RESOURCES FOR EXTENDED SERVICES AND EXPANDED SUPPORTED EMPLOYMENT OPPORTUNITIES FOR YOUTH WITH THE MOST SIGNIFICANT DISABILITIES.

-DVR has a close working relationship with our partners at DHHS Office of Aging and Disability Services and Mental Health Services; we have developed a procedural directive, which spells out how waiver services will fund career planning, and once Discovery is completed (waiver services will fund up to 50 hours), a referral is made to DVR who will work with the case manager and agency to proceed with job development and perhaps further exploration as needed.
+DVR has a close working relationship with our partners at DHHS Office of Aging and Disability Services and Office of Behavioral Health a procedural directive, spells out how waiver services will fund career planning and other discovery activities and will coordinate with a referral to DVR who will work with the case manager and agency to proceed with job development and perhaps further exploration as needed.
 Then, when an individual has been successfully placed in a job and is stable and closed out successfully (may utilize extended services for this as needed), waiver funds will then pick up again and cover long term support services (usually job coaching), which will help the individual continue to remain stable on the job.
 This agreement is being updated at the time of this State Plan,

 O. STATE'S STRATEGIES